Lightning-AI/pytorch-lightning/docs/source-app/workflows/byoc/index.rst

 #################################

 **Audience:** Users looking to run Lightning Apps on their own private cloud infrastructure.
-The following document assumes basic familiarity with cloud provider infrastructure.
+The following document assumes basic familiarity with cloud provider infrastructure management.

 ----